-The cover page contains certain information for general reference only and is not intended as a summary of this offering.
-Investors should read the entire Official Statement, including all tables, schedules and appendices attached hereto, to obtain information essential to making an informed investment decision.
+The cover page and page iii contain certain information for general reference only and is not intended as a summary of this offering.
+Investors should read the entire Official Statement, including all tables, schedule and appendices attached hereto, to obtain information essential to making an informed investment decision.